elnazsaberiansari/significant-random-signature/README.md

 - a file containing EntrezID of the subset of genes that we want to check if they can seperate the poor and good prognosis of patients
 - directory of output

+An additional dataset related to this analysis is also available at [IPM website](http://bs.ipm.ir/softwares/srs/).
+Ten breast cancer patients undergoing curative resection are included in this dataset.
+The expression of TAT (Tyrosine aminotransferase) in tumor, normal and cell lines are gathered in tat-2.xlsx file.